Ya-Foo/MUN-register/documents/DOCUMENTATION.md

 > Credential token obtained from `auth()`.
 >
 > - spreadsheet_id : str
 > The unique ID of a spreadsheet one wants to access.
+Parsed from the URL in the config.json
 >
 > - range_name : str
 > A Google Sheet range to get data from.